Santiago Wanderers: Success amid instability: 1955–2001

-The 1996 season, after returning to first division, the club did not perform consistency although forward Mario Vener became the first player in the club's history to top the goal scoring charts by scoring 30 goals.
-By 1999, the club once again dropped to second division despite key signings in 1998 including Claudio Borghi, Marcelo Vega and several youngsters including David Pizarro and Reinaldo Navia finishing second-last in 15th spot under manager Pedro Garcia.
-In season 1999 and in mid-table under manager Guillermo Páez, the club appointed Jorge Garcés who achieved promotion in the last round 1-1 draw to Deportes Ovalle.
+Following their return to the first division, Wanderers struggled for consistency during the 1996 season, although forward Mario Vener became the first player in the club's history to top the league's goalscoring charts, scoring 30 goals.
+By 1998, the club had made several notable signings, including Claudio Borghi and Marcelo Vega, alongside emerging youngsters such as David Pizarro and Reinaldo Navia.
+Nevertheless, Wanderers were relegated again after finishing second-last, in 15th place, under manager Pedro García.
+During the 1999 season, with the club in mid-table under Guillermo Páez, Jorge Garcés was appointed manager and ultimately secured promotion in the final round following a 1–1 draw with Deportes Ovalle.

-In 2000, a 9th-placed finish summed up a promising season with Garcés and the side sending arch-rivals Everton to relegation on the final day of the season with a 1-1 draw.
-The signing of Uruguayan forward Silvio Fernández and midfielder Arturo Sanhueza strengthened the squad as Garcés and the side topping the league table after four rounds and dominating the season with only a draw in round 20 to Rangers.
-The following week in round 21, Garcés and Wanderers defeated giants Universidad de Chile, the first of ten consecutive wins until the final round of the season ensuring its third League title after thirty three years without a league title.
-Defeating Audax Italiano 4-2 in the final match day of the 2001 league championship at the Estadio Nacional in Santiago with 50,000 supporters that travelled from Valparaíso.
+In 2000, Wanderers finished ninth in a promising first season back in the top flight under Garcés, while a 1–1 draw on the final day contributed to the relegation of arch-rivals Everton.
+The subsequent signings of Uruguayan forward Silvio Fernández and midfielder Arturo Sanhueza strengthened the squad ahead of the 2001 season.
+Garcés led Wanderers to the top of the league table after four rounds, and the club emerged as one of the championship's leading sides, suffering only one setback—a draw against Rangers in round 20—during a decisive stretch of the campaign.

-The ups and downs: 2007–present
+In the following week's Round 21 match, Wanderers defeated Universidad de Chile in a result that sparked a remarkable run of ten consecutive victories through to the final round of the season.
+The club clinched the league title on the final matchday with a 4–2 victory over Audax Italiano at the Estadio Nacional in Santiago.
+Around 50,000 supporters travelled from Valparaíso for the match, which secured Wanderers' first league championship in thirty-three years.

+21st century

-Following average performances since season 2007, in 2007, the club got relegating back to Primera B after finishing in the league table's penultimate spot.
-However two seasons later in 2009, the club returned once again to the top-flight following a victory in the two-legged promotion playoffs over San Luis Quillota.
-After a 2010 season finish in mid-table, the team avoided relegation against Naval.
+Following a series of average performances since 2002, in 2007, the club was relegated to Primera B after finishing in the penultimate position in the league table.
+However, two seasons later, in 2009, Wanderers returned to the top flight after defeating San Luis Quillota in the two-legged promotion playoffs.
+After finishing in mid-table during the 2010 season, the team subsequently secured its top-flight status against Naval in 2011.

-In 2012, Wanderers celebrated their 120th anniversary since its foundation.
-That year, the club competed in their third consecutive season in the top flight of Chilean football.
+In 2012, Wanderers celebrated the 120th anniversary of their foundation.
+That year, the club competed in its third consecutive season in the top flight of Chilean football.

-In 2014, Wanderers performed an impressive Torneo Clausura finishing runner-up behind giants Universidad de Chile after beating Colo-Colo and advance to the second place.
-The club qualified to international cup football following a twelve-year absence, reaching the 2015 Copa Sudamericana, despite losing 6–1 at home to Palestino in the final of the playoffs to qualify to the Copa Libertadores with Wanderers as consolation, qualifying to the second most prestigious continental tournament.
+In 2014, Wanderers enjoyed an impressive campaign in the Torneo Clausura, finishing as runners-up behind Universidad de Chile.
+The club subsequently qualified for international competition following a twelve-year absence, earning a place in the 2015 Copa Sudamericana, despite losing 6–1 at home to Palestino in the second leg of the final qualification playoff.

-In 2017, the club won its third Copa Chile title after beating to Universidad de Chile in the final held in Estadio Ester Roa Rebolledo at Concepción.
+In 2017, the club won its third Copa Chile title after defeating Universidad de Chile in the final at Estadio Ester Roa Rebolledo in Concepción.